 Cryptocurrency CFDs

-As many as 13 different digital currencies can be traded in pairs against the US Dollar in the form of CFDs.
-The maximum leverage allowed is 1:5, but in certain jurisdictions such as the EU it will be limited to 1:2 for retail traders.
-The Bitcoin broker offer popular cryptocurrencies such as Bitcoin, Ethereum and Ripple along with some altcoins such as Emercoin, PeerCoin, Polkadot or Chainlink.
+Crypto CFDs at IC Markets can be traded both long and short with leverage up to 1:200 for eligible clients, but in certain jurisdictions, such as the EU, it will be limited to 1:2 for retail traders.
+The market operates 7 days a week, providing continuous opportunities for day trading.
+The Bitcoin broker offers popular cryptocurrencies such as Bitcoin, Ethereum and Ripple, along with some altcoins such as Emercoin, PeerCoin, Polkadot or Chainlink.

 Bond CFDs